godaddy/md2llm/README.md

 ### Cursor Integration

 When using the `.mdc` format, md2llm automatically adds front matter metadata that Cursor uses to:
-- Apply rules contextually
+- Apply rules contextually with `alwaysApply` or `glob` patterns
 - Set rule descriptions
-- Configure rule behavior
+- Configure rule behavior for specific file types or directories

 ### IDE-Specific Setups